couchand/unflappable/README.md

 ## Comparison to other debounce crates

-There are at least three debouncing crates targeting embedded Rust development.
+There are a handful of debouncing crates targeting embedded Rust development.
 How does this one compare to the others?

 - Crate: `unflappable`